-FOR THE PERMISSION OF THE CONSERVATION AUTHORITY

-Pursuant to Regulations made under Section 28, Subsection 12 of the said Act
+FOR THE PERMISSION OF THE CONSERVATION AUTHORITY Pursuant to Regulations made under Section 28, Subsection 12 of the said Act

-Authority will be held und (2) of O.Reg 182/06 at the 3W2, at the hour of(NAME) to permit OR with allows the permission of no adverse effect on (t. conservation of land./a der Section 28 (1. ne offices of the so da h respect to the codevelopment with the control of flatter or interference, Concession efore the Board of the Niagara Peninsula Conservation 2) of the Conservation Authorities Act OR Subsection 8 aid Authority, 250 Thorold Road, Welland, Ontario L3C y of, 201, with respect to the application by ancellation of Permit #, granted to (NAME), that hin an area regulated by the Authority in order to ensure coding, erosion, dynamic beaches or pollution or the with a watercourse, shoreline or wetland) on Lot, (Street) in the City of, Regional Watershed. material to the Board of T number).
-If you intend to he Niagara Penir appear, please co ted to make a delegation and submit supporting written insula Conservation Authority for the meeting of (meeting ontact (name).
-Written material will be required by (date), new the material prior to the meeting.
+Authority will be held under (2) of O.Reg 182/06 at the c 3W2, at the hour of, o (NAME) to permit OR with re allows the permission of dev no adverse effect on (the conservation of land./alte T a Hearing before the Board of the Niagara Peninsula Conservation Section 28 (12) of the Conservation Authorities Act OR Subsection 8 (ffices of the said Authority, 250 Thorold Road, Welland, Ontario L3C n theday of, 201, with respect to the application by spect to the cancellation of Permit #, granted to (NAME), that elopment within an area regulated by the Authority in order to ensure control of flooding, erosion, dynamic beaches or pollution or r or interfere with a watercourse, shoreline or wetland) on Lot Concession, (Street) in the City of, Regional Watershed. material to the Board of The number).
+If you intend to app Γ you are invited to make a delegation and submit supporting written Niagara Peninsula Conservation Authority for the meeting of (meeting ear, please contact (name) .
+Written material will be required by (date) , mbers to review the material prior to the meeting.
 Procedure Act.
-Under the protection of the Ontario be used in subsequent constitute.
-It does not relieve affected by the automat Provincial and cannot af Evidence Act that protect e Act, a witness is Evidence Act.
-The ivil proceedings of the witness of the Act.
-Federal matter to the atternation must be atternation to the atternation to the atternation must be atternation must be atternation to the atternation must be atternation must be atternation must be atternation. is governed by the provisions of the Statutory Powers automatically afforded a protection that is similar to the is means that the evidence that a witness gives may not in prosecutions against the witness under a Provincial ne obligation of this oath since matters of perjury are not in protection.
-The significance is that the legislation is ers.
-If a witness requires the protection of the Canada wined in the usual manner.
-The Ontario Statute requires attion of the witness, as this tribunal has no knowledge of the protection of the witness. n Conservation A at if you do not attend at this Hearing, the Board of the authority may proceed in your absence, and you will not eeedings.
-DATED the day of , 201 Niagara Per Members of the insula Conservation Authority dministrative Officer/Secretary-Treasurer
+Under the Act protection of the Ontario Evibe used in subsequent civil Statute.
+It does not relieve the affected by the automatic a Provincial and cannot affect Evidence Act that protection T this hearing is governed by the provisions of the Statutory Powers at, a witness is automatically afforded a protection that is similar to the dence Act.
+This means that the evidence that a witness gives may not proceedings or in prosecutions against the witness under a Provincial se witness of the obligation of this oath since matters of perjury are not affording of the protection.
+The significance is that the legislation is Federal matters.
+If a witness requires the protection of the Canada must be obtained in the usual manner.
+The Ontario Statute requires er to the attention of the witness, as this tribunal has no knowledge of at a witness may give.
+KE NOTICE that if you do not attend at this Hearing, the Board of the conservation Authority may proceed in your absence, and you will not ice in the proceedings.
+DATED the day of, 201 The Board Members of the Niagara Peninsula Conservation Authority Per: Chief Administrative Officer/Secretary-Treasurer 22 Page Full Authority September 19, 2018 XX, 2019 Report No. 62 18 X X Resolution No. 183 18